-The products described in this manual can fail in a variety of modes due to misuse, age, or malfunction.
-Systems with these products must be designed to prevent personal injury and property damage during product operation and in the event of product failure.
+The products described in this manual can fail in a variety of modes due to misuse, age, or malfunction and is not designed or intended for used in systems requiring fail-safe performance, including life safety systems.
+Systems with the products must be designed to prevent personal injury and property damage during product operation and in the event of product failure.